FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Make His Crate More Comfortable

 Place a toy in the crate with him, which should help him with the adjustment process.
-If you have a dog that is particularly anxious, you can try special toys developed for dogs that suffer from separation anxiety.
+If you have a dog that is particularly anxious, you can try special toys developed for dogs.
+That suffers from separation anxiety.
 Try throwing in a blanket or some clothes that smell like you to help ease your dog’s anxiety.
 You can also choose a dog blanket or fluffy mat to make your dog’s crate comfortable and cozy.

 Exercise Him More